KonstantinosBamp/msc-dissertation-computational-social-choice/README.md

 # msc-dissertation-computational-social-choice
-Winner Determination, Manipulation and Bribery in Voting Mechanisms - A Survey of Results in Computational Social Choice Theory <br />  This is my dissertation for the MSc Mathematics program at Birkbeck, University of London <br /> Currently in progress
+This repository contains my final dissertation for the MSc in Mathematics, the University of Lonon.
+The focus of the dissertation was on a topic at the intersection of Mathematics, Economics and Theoretical CS; Computational Social Choice Theory.